 - Configure the settings – add a progress bar, collect email address default settings and more.

 - Customize the form with a customized theme and preview the form

 - Send it for pilot testing and then share it with your audience.

 Check out in detail how to create a survey using Google Forms which indirectly will tell you how to create an online questionnaire using Google Forms because the process remains the same.
 Besides, you’ll also learn how to create a good survey.
 How to Create a Survey in Google Forms?
 [Beginner’s Guide]

 Now that you know more about questionnaires, creating one may not seem so challenging.
 Nevertheless, it is important to remember that you should ask the right questions – the right way – in order to get the best answers.

-Besides, everything just seems simple when done in google forms.
-It is easy to make a questionnaire in google forms and use it for google forms surveys or for other purposes.
+Besides, everything just seems simple when done in Google Forms.
+It is easy to make a questionnaire in Google Forms and use it for various purposes.
 It may not be an advanced customized tool but it is hugely popular for creating online questionnaires.

-Apparently, google forms has add-ons that let you make it more customized like ExtendedForms.
-It is a timer and proctor add-on that has other features apart from these two you can auto-submit the form once the timer ends, add deadlines to take surveys [start to end dates], and you can add customize the welcome message as well in different languages, & so forth.
+Apparently, Google Forms has add-ons that let you make it more customized like ExtendedForms.
+It is a timer and proctor add-on that has other features to be used like – auto-submitting the form once the timer ends, adding deadlines to take surveys [start to end dates], and adding customized welcome messages in different languages, & so forth.